Mattress Buying Guide | How To Choose A Bed

 Again, the firmness scale we use is based on a person that weighs around 170-180 pounds.
 If you're a heavier back or stomach sleeper, you'll want to stick to mattresses that fall in the medium-firm to firm range.
 Mattresses designated in these ranges will feel more like medium to medium-firm to heavier people.

 Even Heavier Individuals

 (275 pounds or more)

-Individuals that weigh more than 275 pounds that fall put a lot of stress on a bed so it's important your mattress is able to provide the necessary support over an extended period of time.
-A lot of bed in a box mattresses, especially thin ones that are 10" thick or less, simply won't be able to hold up over the long haul.
-Heavier individuals will also notice they sort of bottom out these thinner bed in a box mattresses.
+Individuals that weigh more than 275 lb put a lot of stress on a bed so it's important your mattress is able to provide the necessary support over an extended period of time.
+A lot of bed-in-a-box mattresses, especially thin ones that are 10" thick or thinner, simply won't be able to hold up over the long haul.
+Heavier individuals will also notice they sort of bottom out these thinner bed-in-a-box mattresses.
 As such, the first recommendation we'd make for large individuals is to consider thick mattresses.